- Home

 Active Canterbury recommends that you talk with your doctor or practice nurse if you are pregnant, have a medical condition or other health concerns and want to be more active.

-Older adults should do 30 minutes of moderate-intensity activity on 5 days or more each week, as well as trying to add 3 sessions of flexibility and balance activities, and 2 sessions of muscle-strengthening activities each week.
-Some of this can be combined such as hill walking can count towards aerobic and muscle-strengthening.
+Other older adults should aim to do 30 minutes of moderate aerobic activity on 5 days or more each week (or 15 minutes at more a vigorous intensity), as well as trying to add 3 sessions of flexibility and balance activities, and 2 sessions of muscle-strengthening activities each week.
+Some activities can count towards more than one type of physical activity.
+For example hill walking is both aerobic and muscle-strengthening.

 Find out more about getting active as you get older.

-Children and young people should be kept busy with at least 60 minutes of moderate- to vigorous-intensity physical activity every day, as well a range of light physical activities for several hours a day.
+Children and young people should be kept busy with at least 60 minutes of moderate to vigorous physical activity every day, as well a range of light physical activities for several hours a day.
 Some vigorous activities that strengthen muscles and bones should be included at least 3 days each week.

 Find out more about getting children and young people active.

-Children under 5 should be encouraged to move every day.
+Children under 5 should be encouraged to move every day, and limit the amount of time spent sitting.

 Find out more about getting pre-school children active.